Andyargueasae/My_assignment/README.md

 >>>>>>>
 >>>>>>> List of dependencies: nltk, numpy, numpy.linalg, sns.seaborn, matplotlib.pyplot, re, os, numpy.arange, json, csv, pandas, sklearn.feature_extraction.text
 >>>>>>>
 >>>>>>> description: The project analyses the information provided by json files and text files, to output a summary of information about soccer matches of clubs from English Premier League.
-The functions including: output the list of clubs, analyze the matching and scores of clubs, and report the mentions of clubs, interpret the relationships between clubs score and mentions by media.
+The output is mainly focused on counting the values of scores, analyzing the distribution of data through visualization, and provide an interpretation of it.
+Finally, the program would also illustrate the similarities of files in pairs.